EnterpriseDB/repmgr/doc/repmgrd-node-fencing.md

 * * *

-In a failover situation, `repmgrd` promotes a standby to master by executing the command defined in `promote_command`.
+In a failover situation, `repmgrd` promotes a standby to primary by executing the command defined in `promote_command`.
 Normally this would be something like:

     repmgr standby promote -f /etc/repmgr.conf

-By wrapping this in a custom script which adjusts the `pgbouncer` configuration on all nodes, it's possible to fence the failed master and redirect write connections to the new master.
+By wrapping this in a custom script which adjusts the `pgbouncer` configuration on all nodes, it's possible to fence the failed primary and redirect write connections to the new primary.

 The script consists of two sections: